This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 5. Bake: Pour the batter into the prepared baking pan and bake for 30-40 minutes, until a toothpick comes out clean from the center of the cake.

-1. Make frosting and add to cake: While the cake is baking, prepare the frosting by stirring together the melted butter. milk, vanilla, brown sugar, coconut, and pecans.
-Once the cake has finished baking, pour the frosting over the hot cake.
+6. Make Frosting: While the cake is baking, prepare the frosting by stirring together the melted butter, milk, vanilla, brown sugar, coconut, and pecans.

-2. Broil: Switch the oven to the broiler and broil the frosted cake for 1-2 minutes, just until the edges of the coconut start to toast.
-This happens quickly, so don’t walk away from the oven while it broils.
+7. Frost & Broil: Once the cake has finished baking, spread the frosting over the hot cake.
+Switch the oven to the broiler on high and broil the frosted cake for 1-2 minutes, just until the edges of the coconut start to toast.
+This happens quickly, so keep a close eye on it.

 Pin this now to find it later